 As I boarded my flight back to Sydney, I turned to my friend who’d accompanied me to the two-day festival and said, “You realise we just spent two whole days listening to women speak?
 Only women?”

 It felt – and still does – unprecedented and extraordinary.
 It’s as though I finally reached the waterfall after days of thirst; the dehydration finally having its moment of relief.
 I’m still thirsty, my thirst had been quenched momentarily as I sat in the Melbourne Town Hall for 12 hours of talks, discussions and debates about the state of feminism in 2019.

 Guests speakers flew in from across the country and across the world; there was an America-centric focus with big names including Aminatou Sow, Jia Tolentino, Tressie McMillian Cottom and Ariel Levy.

 Here are the top five highlights from the feminist festival:

 Zadie Smith with Jia Tolentino

 Two years ago, Jia Tolentino, a writer for The New Yorker, whose sharp critical and cultural analysis feels like Botox for my brain – interviewed the novelist and writer Zadie Smith.
 I was irritated I wasn’t in New York to see, what seemed to me, a monumental, historical event.
 And it was.

 Two extraordinary writers, who just happen to also be women, and persons of colour.

 When the press release for Broadside was released earlier this year and I saw that the two were again re-uniting for an hour long discussion about writing, culture and the state of the world, I knew I had to go.
-Melbourne, despite being in another state, was at least a shorter distance to travel that the United States, and financially less painful.
+Melbourne, despite being in another state, was at least a shorter distance to travel than the U.S and financially less painful.